 “Strive for Excellence”

-THE PEAK PERFORMANCE camp is organized and directed by Lynn Leong, Brooks G. Ragen Director of Squash, Head Coach Men and Women’s Squash at Yale University, and Principle of Pinnacle Squash.
+Lynn Leong, the Brooks G. Ragen Director of Squash, Head Coach of Men’s and Women’s Squash at Yale University, and Principal of Pinnacle Squash, directs and oversees the Academy and Peak Performance Camps

 Accommodation: overnight campers, coaches, and counselors will lodge at The Courtyard by Marriott New Haven. (click on the link for more information about the hotel).
 The hotel is a convenient 3 minutes walk to the Payne and Whitney Gym.

 Meals: Breakfast, lunch, and dinner will be provided by Yale University Dining Halls.
 The dining halls provide a nutritionally balanced and versatile menu every day.
 Campers can take the opportunity to visit the college grounds and to dine with other summer school campers.